johlym/johnathan-org/src/_posts/2018-10-30-recap-of-apples-updated-hardware-from-todays-event-in-brooklyn.md

 ![Mac Mini Desktop setup display 10302018](/content/images/wp-content/uploads/2018/10/mac_mini_desktop_display.jpg "mac\_mini\_desktop\_display.jpg")

 The last update to the Mac Mini was in 2014, and it was underwhelming to say the least.
-Today’s announcement is a welcome refresh to those who still enjoy the small-form-factor Apple desktop computer.
+Today's announcement is a welcome refresh to those who still enjoy the small-form-factor Apple desktop computer.

 ## Tech Specs